 We can print anything you want on a label, but some designs look better than others.
 Here are a few pointers on successful label design:

 What the printing is like: Our labels start off white and come out of the printer with a vibrant matte finish.
-Take advantage of our awesome inks by using rich colors and photographic details in your labels.
+Use rich colors and photographic details in your labels.

-Extend to the "bleed line".
-To ensure that no unwanted white appears on your label, we recommend extending your background colors beyond the label size to the bleed size: 4.25"x3.5".
-But don't put any important images or text in the bleed zone--the bleed zone will be left behind on the sheet when you peel off your label!
+Extend to the "bleed zone".
+To ensure that no unwanted white appears on your label, extend your background colors beyond the cut line to the bleed size: 4.25"x3.5".
+But don't put any important images or text in the bleed zone—the bleed zone will be left behind on the sheet when you peel off your label!

 A label isn't huge.
-You can get a lot of detail and information on a label, but don't overwhelm it.
-Study the pros: the simpler, the better!
-Go font crazy on the big text, but keep small text in a simple font with high color contrast.
-We don't recommend going under 8-pt. text.
-You don't want your friends to break out their magnifying glasses, now do you?
+You can get a lot of detail on a label, but don't overwhelm it.
+Go font crazy on big text, but keep small text in a simple font with high color contrast.
+Don't go under 8-point text.

 Get the right resolution!
-Since bottle caps are so small, it's hard to upload a file that has a blurry result, but a blurry label is easy to make!
-Use high-quality graphics and files only.
-When designing, export your file at least at 300dpi or at a minimum size of 1275x1050 (bleed included).
+A blurry label is easy to make.
+Use high-quality graphics and files.
+Export your file at least at 300 dpi or at a minimum size of 1275x1050 (bleed included).

-Bold text.
-When it comes to text, the bolder the font, the bigger the size, the better.
-You don't want your text to end up illegible!
-Make sure text contrasts with the background: dark colors against light colors.
-Pay special attention to contrast if you're working with text on a photo background.
-If text is the most important part of your label, use solid backgrounds to make your text "pop."
-All varieties of fonts can work, but avoid thin and super-frilly fonts at small sizes.
-Don't go under 8-point font.
-That's not nice.
+Big text.
+When it comes to text, the bigger the text, the bolder the font, the better.
+Tiny text is a common mistake, and you don't want your text to end up illegible!
+Make sure text contrasts with the background color.
+Pay special attention if you're working with text on a photo background.
+If text is the most important part of your cap, use solid backgrounds to make your text "pop."
+All varieties of fonts can work, but avoid thin and super-frilly fonts and avoid going below 8-point fonts.

-Transparent elements: Unlike with our bottle caps, we print our labels without any white ink.
-All labels start white, so anything that is white or "transparent" in your design will use the original white color of the label paper.
+Transparent elements: All labels start white, so anything that is white or "transparent" in your design will use the original white color of the label paper.